 On Friday 5th April 2019 at 5:30pm, Apple’s flagship store in Covent Garden, London, will be abuzz with energy when Autism with Attitude (AWA) – the groundbreaking street dance group from Hillingdon Manor School, Uxbridge – showcase their moves as part of World Autism Awareness Week, 1-7 April.
-The dance troupe – whose tenacity and talent has inspired millions – will be joined by performers from Autism’s Got Talent, the show created by Anna Kennedy OBE, Autism Ambassador for Options Autism, to raise public awareness of the condition and give adults and children with autism the chance to shine.
+The dance troupe – whose tenacity and talent has inspired millions – will be joined by performers from Autism’s Got Talent, the show created by Anna Kennedy OBE, to raise public awareness of the condition and give adults and children with autism the chance to shine.

 World Autism Awareness Week aims to increase global understanding and acceptance of people with autism and to raise awareness of it being a spectrum condition that affects people in different ways.
 Joining AWA at Apple Covent Garden will be five other talented dancers and singers from Autism’s Got Talent, coming from Kent, Hertfordshire, Essex, Ipswich, Surrey and West London – Callum Kirrage, Marie Gorton, Ethan Kumalo, Macauley Elvin and Emma Awahi.